 Decred

-The identity supported multiple major releases without needing to be re-branded or hard-forked so to say.
-It grew with the project rather than competing with it.
+The identity supported multiple major releases without needing rework.
+It scaled with the product over time.

 Year